Ketansoni04/news-app/README.md

 # news-app
-DailyNews is a News Website where one can read variety of news and tring upates. this enables to read news open the artices and get whole news article.
+DailyNews is a News Website where one can read latest  and trending news.

 It main features are :

-● Acces and read the infortion and full news articles.
+● Access and read the infortion and full news articles.

-● Can searh news on any topicand his/her interst
+● Can searh news on any topic.

-● can find the trendin and latest news on the hot topics
+● It is responsive to different devises.

 https://github.com/Ketansoni04/news-app/assets/123319793/a5139185-c545-4769-9c29-94e79a93c365